v-pbartley/openhack-mc4h/README.md

 2. A working knowledge of the [Fast Healthcare Interoperability Resources R4](https://hl7.org/fhir/R4/) (FHIR R4) data standard
 3. Familiarity with the [MS Dynamics/Dataverse](https://powerplatform.microsoft.com/en-us/dataverse/) platform

-# When is this taking place?

-The MC4H OpenHack is initially launching as a live event in online sessions.
-For those unable to attend the live event, all materials will remain available for self-paced study.

 # What topics are covered?

 + In the first portion of the hack (Challenges 0-4), you'll get direct experience deploying the Azure components used in real-world health data production environments.